AI-Driven Marine Robotics: Emerging Trends in Underwater Perception and Ecosystem Monitoring: Conclusions

 \section{Conclusions}

 AI for underwater perception illustrates a bidirectional relationship between environmental necessity and technological innovation.
 Conservation needs have accelerated research, while underwater constraints have driven advances in computer vision and machine learning that benefit many domains.
+This dual impact demonstrates that domain-specific engagement can drive both fundamental research and tangible impact.

 The convergent drivers, i.e.~environmental imperative, data democratization, and research opportunity, have created a self-reinforcing ecosystem where new methods enable applications, generate data, and attract investment—transforming underwater AI into a recognized research frontier with real-world impact.
 Core challenges such as turbidity, cryptic species detection, and annotation bottlenecks have spurred innovations in weak supervision, open-set recognition, and robust perception in degraded environments.
-These advances extend beyond marine science to fields like medical imaging, satellite analysis, and autonomous systems.
+These advances extend beyond marine science to applications like medical imaging, analysis of satellite data, and autonomous systems.

 The field exemplifies how AI research can progress from academic novelty to operational capability.
 Multi-million-dollar deployments in reef monitoring and restoration provide a template for translating innovation into measurable societal outcomes.
 Underwater AI also serves as a proving ground for emerging techniques in foundation models and human–AI collaboration.
 The requirements for uncertainty quantification, expert knowledge integration, and robust performance under uncertainty make it an ideal domain to mature reliable AI systems for high-stakes environments.